Categories

 What is Form I-9?

-This document is eligible for each new employee to work in the U.S. Primarily completed by the employer, and this form is mandatory for all the new employees.
+This document is eligible for each new employee to work in the U.S. Primarily completed by the employer, and this form is mandatory for all new employees.
 Form I-9 collects all the documents that are necessary to know an employee’s identity and work state.
 In the first part of Form I-9, the employees fill their personal information like social security number, name, and address.

 And, this form also includes the employer’s proof of an employee’s work eligibility, which is the most important part of Form I-9.
 There are three categories of documents that need to be completed in Form I-9: